micmejia/bible-dump/NKJV/Joshua/Josh 10.md

 So it was, when they brought out those kings to Joshua, that Joshua called for all the men of Israel, and said to the captains of the men of war who went with him, "Come near, put your feet on the necks of these kings."
 And they drew near and put their feet on their necks.

 ###### 25
-Then Joshua said to [^b]them, "Do not be afraid, nor be dismayed; be strong and of good courage, for thus the Lord will do to all your enemies against whom you fight."
+Then Joshua said to them, "Do not be afraid, nor be dismayed; be strong and of good courage, for thus the Lord will do to all your enemies against whom you fight."

 ###### 26
-And afterward Joshua struck [^c]them and killed them, and hanged them on five trees; and they were hanging on the trees until evening.
+And afterward Joshua struck them and killed them, and hanged them on five trees; and they were hanging on the trees until evening.

 ###### 27
 So it was at the time of the going down of the sun _that_ Joshua commanded, and they took them down from the trees, cast them into the cave where they had been hidden, and laid large stones against the cave's mouth, _which remain_ until this very day. ## Conquest of the Southland

 ###### 28
 On that day Joshua took Makkedah, and struck it and its king with the edge of the sword.
-He utterly destroyed [^d]them--all the people who _were_ in it.
+He utterly destroyed them--all the people who _were_ in it.
 He let none remain.
 He also did to the king of Makkedah as he had done to the king of Jericho.

 ###### 29
 Then Joshua passed from Makkedah, and all Israel with him, to Libnah; and they fought against Libnah.